circonus/irondb-docs/api/search-tags.md

 ### `/find/174/tags?query=and(__name:foo)`

 Return all metrics matching a tag query along with information about those metrics.

-If [activity tracking](../activity_tracking.html) is turned on this will include activity windows for the metric.
-If latest value tracking is turned on and requested, this will include the 2 most recent value tuples for the metric, if available.
+If [activity tracking](../activity_tracking.html) is [turned on](/configuration.html#surrogatedatabase-activitytracking) this will include activity windows for the metric.

+If latest value tracking is [turned on](/configuration.html#surrogatedatabase-implicitlatest) and/or requested for this metric, this will include the 2 most recent value tuples for the metric, if available.
+The two most recent values are provided so that a caller can calculate a derivative if desired.
+If called in "no-work" mode (1) and no value is freely available, an empty object will be returned.

 ```json
 [